GroupCamp/GroupCamp-API/Auth.md

 account.
 For example, when a group is created, this user will be recorded in the main history as the user who created the group.
 This user is **not** used for any credential control.
-There is no need for this user to be an administrator of the account, or to be membe of any group.
+There is no need for this user to be an administrator of the account, or to be member of any group.
 We suggest using a dedicated user, with an explicit name, so having a user whose name is "Our API program" with an e-mail "api@mycompany.com", and the HTTP header: